2semesterZ2/examGrp1/README.md

-# Work in Progress
+# Exam Group 1
-This branch contains our productive code, all the thins we work on.
+This repository contains the code for the exam project of students of the 2nd semester Multimedia Design and Communication at the BAAA.